squaregoldfish/infrastructure/devops/roles/icos.onlyoffice/README.md

 # Known bugs

-* It's very complex.
+* The OnlyOffice image is very complex.
 The single container will use supervised(1) to start:
   * postgres 9.5 (i.e, an older version)
   * redis
   * nginx (for internal proxying)